 Plitvice Lakes area is sprinkled with a few family-friendly eateries that serve regional delicacies.

-Our B&B host highly recommended this restaurant as we wanted a place to eat which has vegan options too.
+Our B&B host highly recommended this restaurant as we wanted a place to eat that has vegan options too.

 We loved it!
 Not only for food but the way staff caters thoughtfully to its customers with a smile and kind words.